 Peloton uses Heart Rate Zone methodology to gauge your specific heart rate training zones.
 There are five total.
 Each “zone” represents a different intensity level and corresponds to a certain percentage of your maximum heart rate (MHR).
 For example, Zone 1 is 0 to 65% of your MHR, and is considered an easy effort, akin to a warm-up or cooldown.
 Meanwhile, Zone 5 is 95% and above your MHR and should be reached only during very short, intense bursts of effort (like sprints).
 In between, you have different training zones that are appropriate for endurance efforts (65-75% of MHR), power efforts (75-85% of MHR), and threshold efforts (85-95% MHR).

 This five-zone heart rate training method is commonly used in endurance sports like cycling and running, and it’s similar to what you’d see in an Orangetheory Fitness class (a fitness franchise that’s known for emphasizing heart rate zones in HIIT training).
-Other sports medicine organizations and wearable technology companies might vary zones slightly, but for the most part, the recommended zones are ACSM’s Health and Fitness Journal “REVISITING HEART RATE TARGET ZONES THROUGH THE LENS OF WEARABLE TECHNOLOGY” View Source .
+Other sports medicine organizations and wearable technology companies might vary zones slightly, but for the most part, the recommended zones are similar across the board ACSM’s Health and Fitness Journal “REVISITING HEART RATE TARGET ZONES THROUGH THE LENS OF WEARABLE TECHNOLOGY” View Source .

 To accurately determine your specific training zones, you’ll have to find your MHR.
-By default, Peloton uses the UCLA Health “Karvonen Formula” View Source to calculate your max heart rate (220 minus your age, as listed in your Peloton profile).
+By default, Peloton uses the Karvonen formula UCLA Health “Karvonen Formula” View Source to calculate your max heart rate (220 minus your age, as listed in your Peloton profile).
 Of course, this formula doesn’t necessarily account for your individual fitness level, so there is the option to override the default MHR calculation.
 You can do that by going to your Account Settings, where you’ll see a field called “Max Heart Rate.”
 That section will allow you to use either the default calculation or enter your own custom MHR.